 Select one from the following:

 BUS2013 Business Communications

 BUS2613 Business Principles

-BUS2663 Legal Environment of Business

-MGMT2623 Management

-MGMT2643 Human Relations

-MGMT2663 Small Business Management MKTG2633 Principles of Marketing
+MKTG2633 Principles of Marketing

-In-state estimated cost of program, excluding web and lab fees, supplies and books: \$1,550 Tuition and fees are subject to change per Board of Trustee approval.
+In-state estimated cost of the program, excluding web and lab fees, supplies and books: \$1,550 Tuition and fees are subject to change per Board of Trustee approval.

-Note: The Certificates of Proficiency are not designed to be a student's major area of study but are part of a stackable set of credentials that can allow students to apply for entry level positions in the Business Technology field.
+Note: The Certificates of Proficiency are not designed to be a student's major area of study but are part of a stackable set of credentials that can allow students to apply for entry-level positions in the Business Technology field.
 These courses are offered in alternating Fall and Spring Semesters, and some have prerequisites that must be completed before taking the course.
-The Certificates are designed as a focus of students within the Associate of Applied Science in Business Technology degree plan.
+The Certificates are designed as a focus for students within the Associate of Applied Science in Business Technology degree plan.

-Computer Systems
+Certificate of Proficiency Computer Systems

-The Information Science Technology program provides students with the opportunity to achieve marketable skills and the knowledge necessary to succeed in a business occupation.
-The curriculum is provided for those individuals who desire to train, retrain, or upgrade their skills for an occupation in an information technology environment.
-All students should have the opportunity to develop to their highest potential in the best learning environment possible through guidance and instruction by a well-trained staff and hands-on applications using equipment which duplicates, as nearly as possible, equipment found in business offices.
+The Information Science Technology program provides students with the opportunity to achieve marketable skills and the knowledge necessary to succeed in business occupation.
+The curriculum is provided for those individuals who desire to train, retrain, or upgrade their skills for occupation in an information technology environment.
+All students should have the opportunity to develop to their highest potential in the best learning environment possible through guidance and instruction by a well-trained staff and hands-on applications using equipment that duplicates, as nearly as possible, equipment found in business offices.